Hodge-Deligne polynomials of character varieties of abelian groups: Preliminaries on Character Varieties and on Mixed Hodge Structures

-Indeed, $\left(\mathbb{C}^{*}\right)^{2}$ is balanced and $\mathbb{C}/\mathbb{Z}^{2}\times\mathbb{C}$ is pure.\end{example} \begin{rem} The above example is a special case (the genus 1, rank 1 case) of the non-abelian Hodge correspondence mentioned in the Introduction, which produces diffeomorphisms between (Zariski open subsets) of moduli spaces of flat connections and of Higgs bundles over a Riemann surface.
-The fact that one diffeomorphism type is balanced (the flat connection side of the correspondence) and the other is pure seems to be a general observation (see \cite{HRV}). \end{rem} Although being Hodge-Tate is a strong requirement for Kähler manifolds, it is a property satisfied by many important families of varieties, such as reductive complex algebraic groups (see Example \ref{exa:mHD-GLn} below). \begin{rem} If $X$ is balanced, its $E$-polynomial depends only on the product $uv$, so it is common to adopt the change of variables $x\equiv uv$.
+\begin{rem} (1) The last example is a very special case (the genus 1, rank 1 case) of the non-abelian Hodge correspondence mentioned in the Introduction, which produces diffeomorphisms between (Zariski open subsets) of moduli spaces of flat connections and certain moduli spaces of Higgs bundles over a given Riemann surface.
+The fact that one diffeomorphism type is balanced (the flat connection side of the correspondence) and the other is pure is a general feature (see \cite{HRV,HLRV}). \\ (2) If $X$ is balanced, its $E$-polynomial depends only on the product $uv$, so it is common to adopt the change of variables $x\equiv uv$.
 When written in this variable, the degree of $E_{X}^{c}(x)$ is now equal to $\dim_{\mathbb{C}}X$, instead of $2\dim_{\mathbb{C}}X$. \end{rem}